-The first major snowstorm of 2018 is a good time for a refresher course in driving safety tips for snow, sleet and ice, especially black ice.
+The first major winter storm of the season due this week is a good time for a refresher course in driving safety tips for snow, sleet and ice, especially black ice.

 Simply, it is dangerous even for good drivers in vehicles with anti-lock brakes, traction control and all-season tires, and for the pedestrians and other vehicles you might slip and slide into.

 Please stay off roads and streets to give priority to snowplows, salting trucks, and emergency response vehicles like ambulances and fire trucks.

 Abandoned cars blocking the streets and highways means it will take longer for them to get plowed, and could cause people to die because emergency vehicles can’t get through.

 Slipping and sliding: the best advice for driving in bad weather is simple -don’t drive.
 If you absolutely must drive, go slower than usual and steer, accelerate and brake more gently than usual to avoid skids.

 Especially dangerous is black ice — that’s when asphalt freezes with a thin coat of ice a driver can’t see, and the car goes out of control.

 Accelerate and brake gently.
 Spinning your wheels just makes things worse — worse for you and also worse for the next driver that hits the super slippery patch you left behind.

 Leave extra distance between your car and the one in front of you, because you’ll need extra distance to stop when necessary.